Washington vs. Arkansas State NCAA Football Odds, Plays and Insights | September 18, 2021

 Arkansas State Stats and Trends

-- Arkansas State is 2-0 against the spread and 1-1 overall in games when it records more than 22.0 points.
+- Arkansas State is 1-0 against the spread and 1-1 overall when the team records more than 22.0 points.

-- When Arkansas State totals more than 309.5 yards, the team is 2-0 against the spread and 1-1 overall.
+- In games that Arkansas State amasses more than 309.5 yards, the team is 1-0 against the spread and 1-1 overall.

 - The Red Wolves have turned the ball over one time this season, one more turnover than the Huskies have forced (0).